-- If you tell the employer that you need some time to consider their offer, you must ask their deadline for getting back to them with your answer.
+- If you need some time to consider an employer’s offer, you must ask for their deadline to get back to them with your answer.

-- It’s okay to ask for more time to make your decision if you need more time than they give you.
+- It’s okay to ask for more time to make your decision if you need more time.

-- Once you and the employer agree on a date for when you will get back to the employer with an answer, you should get back to them with an answer by that date.
+- Once you and the employer agree on a deadline, you must get back to them with an answer by that date.

 - If you have questions about the offer, ask those questions as soon as possible.
-Try not to wait until the last minute to ask them.
+Try not to wait until the night before the deadline to ask them.

 If I decide to negotiate, how do I do that?